George Monck, 1st Duke of Albemarle: Personal details

 Monck was born 6 December 1608 on the family estate of Potheridge in Devon, second son of Sir Thomas Monck (1570–1627) and Elizabeth Smith, whose father Sir George Smith was reputedly the richest man in Exeter, and three times Mayor.
 Monck's younger brother Nicholas (1609–1661) became Bishop of Hereford and Provost of Eton College, while his elder brother Thomas died in 1647.
+Monck was a descendant of Arthur Plantagenet, 1st Viscount Lisle, due to a marriage between Thomas Monke and Frances Plantagenet, and thus also an illegitimate cognatic descendant of Edward IV.

 Despite being one of the oldest families in Devon, the Moncks were relatively poor, while Smith allegedly failed to pay his daughter's dowry, leading to a series of expensive legal disputes with his son-in-law.
 In 1625, Sir Thomas was imprisoned for debt and died in jail two years later.

 In January 1653, Monck married Anne Clarges (1619–1670), daughter of a London farrier and widow of Thomas Radford, whose death was not legally confirmed until a year after their marriage, a fact later used against her.
 Anne allegedly had strong Royalist sympathies like her brother Thomas (1618–1695), who was knighted after the Stuart Restoration and had a long career in Parliament.
 They had one son who survived into adulthood, Christopher Monck, 2nd Duke of Albemarle (1653–1688).